-The purpose of this survey is to assess the importance of both existing and new wet grassland and also other breeding wader habitats in England (as provided by agri-environment schemes) for declining breeding birds such as Curlew, Lapwing, Redshank and Snipe.
-The survey will re-visit sites from the 1982 and 2002 surveys, plus sites from the 2009-10 RSPB targeted areas, plus some of the other sites located since 2002.
+The purpose of this survey was to assess the importance of both existing and new wet grassland and also other breeding wader habitats in England (as provided by agri-environment schemes) for declining breeding birds such as Curlew, Lapwing, Redshank and Snipe.
+The survey re-visited sites from the 1982 and 2002 surveys, plus sites from the 2009-10 RSPB targeted areas, plus some of the other sites located since 2002.

 The Time of Year for the survey

 Mid-April to 30th June

 The survey involved three daytime visits, with at least one week separating each visit, plus a single dusk visit for Snipe during May but only if Snipe were present at the site.
 Depending on the size of the site, the time involved was between 20 minutes and a few hours per visit